Dataset Distillation-based Hybrid Federated Learning on Non-IID Data: Introduction

 \begin{enumerate} \item We propose a novel framework, HFLDD, to alleviate the negative impact of non-IID data on model training.
 Specifically, clients are partitioned into heterogeneous clusters and construct approximately IID data among different clusters by integrating dataset distillation.

-\item We theoretically analyze the convergence behavior, communication overhead, and computational complexity of the proposed HFLDD.
+\item {We theoretically analyze the convergence behavior, communication overhead, and computational complexity of the proposed HFLDD.
 Specifically, we derive a convergence bound and provide a closed-form expression for the communication cost associated with HFLDD.
-Additionally, we explicitly characterize the computational complexity for the server, the cluster head, and the cluster member, respectively.
+Additionally, we explicitly characterize the computational complexity for the server, the cluster head, and the cluster member, respectively.}

-\item Experimental results on public datasets demonstrate that the proposed HFLDD outperforms the baseline methods in terms of both test accuracy and communication cost, especially when the data labels of clients are highly unbalanced.
+\item Experimental results in public datasets demonstrate that the proposed HFLDD outperforms baseline methods in terms of both test accuracy and communication cost, especially when the client data labels are highly unbalanced.

 \end{enumerate}